Search Historical Hamilton:

 This building housed the Hamilton Public Library from 1913 until the new Central Library building was built at Jackson Square.
 It now contains the Unified Family Court.

-St. Pauls Presbyterian Church
+St Pauls Presbyterian Church

 St. Paul's Presbyterian Church was originally called St. Andrew's.
 The current building was erected between 1854 and 1857.